ScottMorgan85/ml-market-efficiency/README.md

 7. [License](#license)

 ## Overview
 This project tests the weak, semi-strong, and strong forms of market efficiency across different asset classes.
-By leveraging techniques such as AutoCorrelation, XGBoost, and Transfer Learning (Keras), we gain insights into the behavior of various assets in response to significant market events.
+By leveraging techniques such as AutoCorrelation, XGBoost, and Transfer Learning (Keras), we gain insights into the predictive characteristics of various asset classes.

 ## Installation & Usage
-1. Clone this repository: `git clone https://github.com/[YourUsername]/MarketEfficiencyAnalysis.git`
+1. Clone this repository: `git clone https://github.com/ScottMorgan85/MarketEfficiencyLightShed.git`
-2. Navigate to the repository: `cd MarketEfficiencyAnalysis`
-3. Install dependencies: `pip install -r utils/requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
 4. (Optional) If using Docker: Build the Docker image using the provided `Dockerfile` within the `utils` directory.
 5. Run Jupyter Notebook or Jupyter Lab to view and execute the analysis.

 ## Project Structure
-- `MarketEfficiencyComparison_AssetClass.ipynb` - Main Jupyter notebook containing the analysis.
+- `MarketEfficiencyLightShed.ipynb` - Main Jupyter notebook containing the analysis.
 - `utils/` - Contains utility scripts, `requirements.txt`, and the Dockerfile.
-- `data/` - Directory for data storage (if applicable).
+- `data/` - Directory for data storage .
-- `models/` - Directory for saved models (if applicable).
+- `models/` - Directory for saved models.

 ## Data Sources
-The data used for this analysis was sourced from [Your Data Source Here].
-It encompasses various asset classes and their reactions to significant market events between [Start Date] and [End Date].
+The data used for this analysis was sourced from Yahoo!Finance and Bloomberg.
+It encompasses the index prices and returns of various market indices between 4/2/2007 and 8/25/2023.

 ## Future Work
-- In-depth analysis of individual companies like Apple, Microsoft, and AT&T.
 - Exploring variable importance for model predictions.
+- In-depth analysis of individual companies like Apple, Micr0osoft, and AT&T.
 - Integrating generative AI, especially tools like AutoGPT, for dynamic stress-testing and strategy ideation.

 ## Contributing